timmolderez/SysEdMiner/README.md

 - Make informed refactoring decisions
 - Generate transformations/scripts to automate a systematic edit

-For more information on how SysEdMiner works, have a look at our [MSR 2017 paper](http://soft.vub.ac.be/Publications/2017/vub-soft-tr-17-04.pdf).
+If you'd like to know more about how SysEdMiner works, have a look at our [MSR 2017 paper](http://soft.vub.ac.be/Publications/2017/vub-soft-tr-17-04.pdf).

 ### Installation